gramineproject/graphene/Documentation/manpages/gsc.rst

 Allowing dynamic file contents via Graphene protected files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   Once protected files are supported by Graphene, Docker volumes could include protected files.
+   Docker volumes can include Graphene protected files.
 As a result Graphene can open these protected files without knowing the exact contents as long as the protected file was configured in the application-specific manifest.
 The complete and secure use of protected files may require additional steps.

 Integration of Docker Secrets
 -----------------------------